Robertson, New South Wales: Transport

 Robertson was served by a railway station on the Unanderra–Moss Vale railway line.
 The railway line is mainly used for freight.
 East Coast Heritage Rail operates its Cockatoo Run train on a monthly basis across the line from Sydney to Moss Vale and return (via Wollongong).
 Other heritage trains sometimes use the line, however no regular passenger services are present on the line.

-CountryLink buses travel along the Illawarra Highway, linking the Southern Highlands to Wollongong.
+NSW TrainLink buses travel along the Illawarra Highway, linking the Southern Highlands to Wollongong.
 The Illawarra Highway winds down the escarpment via the Macquarie Pass.
 Robertson would be impacted by an upgrade or replacement to Macquarie Pass.
 Despite some Illawarra and Highland residents strongly supporting an improvement to the link between Robertson and Albion Park, no government has shown any interest in such a project.

 Facilities and services

 The Robertson Rural Fire Brigade has been officially active since 5 February 1939, but is believed to have been formed by local people on 14 January, in response to catastrophic bushfires at that time.